Current project status

 This consultation launched on 27 July 2017.
 Over the last three years, working alongside the Office of the Parliamentary Counsel, we have produced a Bill consolidating sentencing procedure law.

-The consultation paper asks a number of questions concerning the decisions taken in the drafting of this Bill, as well as asking consultees for their thoughts on further proposed technical changes to the law.
-It also asks consultees to critically examine the draft Sentencing Code to ensure that the consolidation accurately reflects the current law except where amendment to the law has specifically been made in furtherance of the consolidation.
+The consultation paper asked a number of questions concerning the decisions taken in the drafting of this Bill, as well as asking consultees for their thoughts on further proposed technical changes to the law.
+It also asked consultees to critically examine the draft Sentencing Code to ensure that the consolidation accurately reflects the current law except where amendment to the law has specifically been made in furtherance of the consolidation.

 Area of law

 Professor David Ormerod QC